 And create a notch about 1cm long(ish) at the end of each side.
 These become the prongs, and you now officially have half of your clasp done.

 The other end is a bit trickier.
 You’re gonna create a loop, like you would any other loop, and make both ends of the wire touch.
 Like you did on the last wire, in about the same place, grab the wire with your round nose pliers and make a bend.

 Other bracelets of mine with this clasp include this shell bracelet, the tube bracelet from last month, and the sashiko project to name a few.
-I’ve been wearing bracelets with this clasp since the turquoise cuff I made (also with photo-inspiration!) waay back in November, and it hasn’t fallen apart.
+I’ve been wearing bracelets with this clasp since the turquoise cuff I made waay back in November 2011, and it hasn’t fallen apart.
 Not secure enough for wild dancing or raves, but secure enough for every day use.
 (And please remember, most jewelry isn’t secure enough for dancing.
 If you want to wear jewelry dancing, check all your connections ahead of time and be mentally prepared for the anguish you will feel when you lose it anyway.
 I speak from experience.)

 If you have questions, ask!
 If you have answers, answer!
 If you have comments, comment!
 You get the idea.